goinvo/goinvo.com/src/case-studies/mitre-state-of-us-healthcare.md

 A touchscreen data wall made up of 12 LCD panels side by side was the primary display for healthcare walkthroughs.
 Because the touchscreen software limited customizable experiences, we worked with the company that provided the interactive panels to design and engineer the new functions.
 Although their customer service for everyday problems was very good; the business model at the root of the software limitations is a detriment to innovation, self-curation, and evolving the software from outside their firewall.

-We worked around this closed “feature” by extending the built-in Chrome browser to extend contiguously across all 12 touchscreens.
+We worked around this closed “feature” by extending the built-in Chrome browser to expand contiguously across all 12 touchscreens.
 We then developed a custom experience using open web standards at a fraction of the cost, pain, and time.

 ![Visual walkthrough of the design.](/images/case-studies/mitre/state-of-us-healthcare/mitre_open_health_design_spec.jpg)